US election: RFK Jr suspends presidential campaign – DW – 08/23/2024

 US election: RFK Jr suspends presidential campaignAugust 23, 2024

-Robert F. Kennedy Jr. suspended his independent presidential campaign on Friday, he told his supporters in a speech, endorsing Donald Trump's presidential bid.
+Robert F. Kennedy Jr. suspended his independent presidential campaign on Friday, telling supporters that he would be endorsing Donald Trump's presidential bid.

 This follows days of speculation that his withdrawal and endorsment of Republican candidate Donald Trump was imminent.